milos-aleksic/Docs/docs/DownloadPro/configuration.md

 	- **Both**: You can select ***both** files and folders (and still upload files).
 The system will merge the files from the folders and the files you selected in a single list.

 - **Default Source**
-Default image.
+Default file for download.
 If no source is specified in the Item, the *specified default will be used on rendering*.
 Can be a full path to a *Folder or File*.
 If you input **[authorname]** in the path, it will be replaced with the item's author name

 - **Legal Extensions**